Technical Vulnerability Management

 Depending on the urgency with which the technical vulnerability needs to be addressed, the actions taken should be carried out according to the controls related to change management, or by following general University information security incident response procedures (e.g., isolate computer) and/or other escalation processes.

-For a high risk technical vulnerability with wide-spread impact to the University (either being actively exploited or having the imminent potential to be exploited), University Information Security works with University IT management to assess and factor the on-going risk to operations, options to mitigate the risk (i.e., patching vulnerable systems, disabling/turning off a service, implementing a border filter) and to establish expected remediation timelines.
-The University Director of University Information Security and the Vice President for Information Technology will make the final decision regarding course of action and determine the appropriate communication channels.
+For a high severity technical vulnerability with wide-spread impact to the University (either being actively exploited or having the imminent potential to be exploited), University Information Security works with University IT management to assess and factor the on-going risk to operations, options to mitigate the risk (i.e., patching vulnerable systems, disabling/turning off a service, implementing a border filter) and to establish expected remediation timelines.
+The University Information Security Officer and the Vice President for Information Technology will make the final decision regarding course of action and determine the appropriate communication channels.

-- Remediation of technical vulnerabilities following the controls established for the security categorization level of the device
+- remediation of technical vulnerabilities following the controls established for the security categorization level of the IT resource;

-- Managing the vulnerability management program for their area
+- managing the vulnerability management program for your area;

-- University Vulnerability Management Program uses Qualys.
-Qualys is on the list of PCI-DSS approved external scan vendors.
+- University Vulnerability Management Program uses Qualys or Rapid7.
+Qualys and Rapid7 are on the list of PCI-DSS approved external scan vendors.

 - Technical Vulnerability sources to monitor: